Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 However, this is a local town and it can be a little quiet in the evenings.
 Fortunately, San Pedro is only around the corner if you’re in the mood for bars and socializing.

-Who will hate it: party seekers, those looking to socialize and meet other travelers, luxury travelers
+Who will hate it: party seekers, those looking to socialize and meet other travelers, and luxury travelers

 Things to do in San Juan